BzGEO/Geo_AI_compendium/misc/research_questions.md

 ## Hypothesis(es)
 * *Deep learning-based classifications **should** execute (run) faster on more powerful computers than on less powerful computers.*

-* *Deep learning-basee classifications should necessarily be higher accuracy than classical ML classifications.*
+* *All other things being equal, deep learning-based classifications **should** be more accurate than classical ML classifications.*

 ## Key considerations
 * Accuracy of approaches relative to each other